Comer Schemes, Relation Algebras, and the Flexible Atom Conjecture: Constructing Comer Schemes

+In this section, we document our constructions for \Thm{thm:data}.
 Some data are summarized in Table \ref{tab:my_label} below.
 While for some small $n$, there is no construction of a Comer RA representation for $\mathcal{A}_n([i,i,i+j])$ for $j=0,1,2$, it would seem for large enough $n$ there is always some modulus $p$ that works.

 Representations of $\mathcal{A}_n([i,i,i+1])$ exist for all $35\leq n \leq 500$.
 In Figure \ref{fig:12cycle}, we compare the smallest modulus $p$ for representations over $C(p,n)$ for $\mathcal{A}_n([i,i,i])$ vs $\mathcal{A}_n([i,i,i+1])$.
 The growth is a bit slower for the latter.